Skip to main content

 Saturday, 09/27/2025 19:30 HfMT, Forum

-From September 22 to 27, 2025, the HfMT will be dedicated to contemporary music: Hamburg Contemporary presents three outstanding concerts that open up new sound spaces.
-The renowned ensemble LUX:NM will take center stage, working on new works with young musicians in intensive rehearsals as an ensemble in residence.
-The Akademie Kontemporär places a special emphasis on the collaboration with visiting composer Philipp Mainz, who will be holding a master class with the academy's scholarship holders.
+From September 22 to 28, 2025, the HfMT will be dedicated to contemporary music: Hamburg Contemporary presents three outstanding concerts that open up new sound spaces.
+The focus will be on the collaboration with the members of the renowned Ensemble LUX:NM, an ensemble in residence that works intensively on new works with young musicians, and the Ensemble RADAR Quartet.
+A special focus of the Akademie Kontemporär is the collaboration with visiting composer Philipp Mainz, who will hold a master class with the academy's scholarship holders.
 This year's thematic bracket "MONEY DOUGH" takes up an explosive topic: In the face of increasing cuts in cultural funding, Hamburg Contemporary wants to make a musical statement - loud, alert and unmistakable.
 Art is not a luxury, but a necessity.
 Let's make music as if it were the last concert - so that many more can follow.

 Eintritt frei